emmabostian/FEM-design-systems-docs/lessons/getting-started.md

 title: "Getting started"
 section: "Introduction"
 order: 1
+description: In this lesson we'll check out what you need to get started.
 ---

 You should create an account on [Figma](https://www.figma.com/).
 This is where we'll be designing our color palette, typography, and components.